 Stopping human trafficking in its tracks.
 Combating human trafficking is a challenging and ever-changing mixture of prevention, interception and rescue efforts.
 All parts of this horror come into place and can be reviewed in other project areas taken on by Captivating.
 However, central to the strategy of stopping human trafficking is the operation of monitoring stations.

 Better than rescue attempts (extracting girls from brothels through an expensive combination of legal and police supervised activity) is the aim of INTERCEPTING these girls before they cross the Nepal border.
-In cooperation with our Nepal-based partners, 3 Angels Nepal and Tiny Hands Nepal, 31 small but effective police-approved checkpoints have been set up near important border crossing or transit hub locations.
-Captivating fully funds the operation of all 3 Angels Nepal monitoring stations, while underwriting 100% of the administration expenses of Tiny Hands Nepal.
+In cooperation with our Nepal-based partner, 3 Angels Nepal, 7 small but effective police-approved checkpoints have been set up near important border crossing or transit hub locations.
+Captivating fully funds the operation of all 3 Angels Nepal monitoring stations.
 Trained staff with the approval to stop any suspicious looking cases will interview girls and their escorts to clarify legitimacy.
 Following risk-based questionnaires, suspicious cases will be investigated further, which may or may not lead to approval to proceed across the border.

-Every year it is estimated that in excess of 50,000 women and girls are stopped and interviewed at Captivating supported monitoring stations.
+Every year it is estimated around 20,000 women and girls are stopped and interviewed at Captivating supported monitoring stations.
 Most are allowed to proceed.
 However, some women are likely caught in the very act of being trafficked.
 These women would have already been “priced” and assumed to be in the process of hand-over to their buyer.
 For most of these women, 100% confirmation of their trafficking situation is not possible, so prosecution is not possible except in about 5 – 10% of cases.
 The local police office will often agree to the high likelihood these women are being trafficked and an interception is officially registered.